History of Scotland: Roman invasion

 Around 141, the Romans undertook a reoccupation of southern Scotland, moving up to construct a new limes between the Firth of Forth and the Firth of Clyde, which became the Antonine Wall.
 The largest Roman construction inside Scotland, it is a sward-covered wall made of turf around 20 ft high, with nineteen forts.
 It extended for 37 miles.
 Having taken twelve years to build, the wall was overrun and abandoned soon after 160.
 The Romans retreated to the line of Hadrian's Wall.
 Roman troops penetrated far into the north of modern Scotland several more times, with at least four major campaigns.
 The most notable invasion was in 209 when the emperor Septimius Severus led a major force north.
 After the death of Severus in 210 they withdrew south to Hadrian's Wall, which would be Roman frontier until it collapsed in the 5th century.

+The Great Conspiracy constituted a seemingly coordinated invasion against Roman rule in Britain in the later 4th century, which included the participation of the Gaelic Scoti and the Caledonians, who were then known as Picts by the Romans.
+This was defeated by the comes Theodosius, however, Roman military government was withdrawn from the island altogether by the early 5th century, resulting in the Anglo-Saxon settlement of Britain and the immigration of the Saxons to southeastern Scotland and the rest of eastern Great Britain.

 By the close of the Roman occupation of southern and central Britain in the 5th century, the Picts had emerged as the dominant force in northern Scotland, with the various Brythonic tribes the Romans had first encountered there occupying the southern half of the country.
 Roman influence on Scottish culture and history was not enduring.